 Here are some steps you can take to care for your emotional well-being.

-Resilience is the ability to adapt well to stress, adversity, trauma or tragedy — basically, the ability to bounce back after experiencing a difficult event.
-Building resilience may vary from person to person, but consider these strategies:
+Resilience is the ability to adapt well to stress, hardships, a disturbing or harmful experience, or tragedy.
+It's the ability to bounce back after going through a very hard time.
+Building resilience may vary from person to person, but these strategies can help:

-- Do something that gives you a sense of accomplishment, enjoyment and purpose every day.
+- Do something that brings you joy and gives you a sense of accomplishment and purpose every day.

 - Live a healthy lifestyle that includes good sleep, a healthy diet and regular physical activity.

-- Learn from past experiences about how you can improve your coping skills.
+- Learn from past experiences about how you can make your coping skills better.

-- Remain hopeful about the future and strive for a positive attitude.
+- Be hopeful about the future and try to be positive.

 - Face your fears and accept challenges.

-- Make a plan to address problems when they occur, rather than avoid them.
+- Plan to handle problems when they occur rather than not face them.

-It may help you to talk things over with caring family and friends, receive support from a faith community, or find a support group geared toward your situation.
+It may help you to talk things over with loved ones and friends.
+You also can ask for support from a faith community or find a support group for your situation.

 Talk to your child about stressful events

-If your child is having difficulty adjusting, try gently encouraging your child to talk about what he or she is going through.
-Many parents assume that talking about a difficult change, such as divorce, will make a child feel worse.
-But your child needs the opportunity to express feelings of grief and to hear your reassurance that you'll remain a constant source of love and support.
+If your child is finding it hard to adjust, try gently urging your child to talk about what they're going through.
+Many parents assume that talking about a hard change, such as divorce, will make a child feel worse.
+But your child needs to be able to express feelings of grief and hear you tell them that you'll remain a constant source of love and support.

 Preparing for an appointment

-Whether you start by seeing your primary care doctor or a mental health professional for evaluation and treatment, here's some guidance to help you prepare for your appointment, and what to expect from your doctor.
+You may start by seeing your primary care professional or a mental health specialist for evaluation and treatment.
+Here's some guidance to help you prepare for your appointment.

 If possible, you may want to take notes during the visit or bring along a family member or friend to help you remember information.